neru142/youtube-dl/readme.txt

 This is something I created for a school project in just a few hours.

-If you run the exe file, it should work without needing a Python environment as I’ve included the necessary libraries.
+I’ve also included an exe file to run it without needing a Python environment.

 You will need a YouTube Data API v3 token.
 Please input it in the txt file. https://console.cloud.google.com/